Dentistry / Stomatology

 - Open bite - space between the biting surfaces of the front or side teeth;

-- Cross-bite - when the upper teeth does not come in front of the lower teeth, as it should when biting;
+- Cross-bite - when the upper teeth do not come in front of the lower teeth, as it should when biting;

 - Misplaced midline - when the center of the upper and lower front teeth do not line up together;

 - Crowding - too many teeth for the dental arcade.

 Orthodontic treatments include both fixed and removable devices:

 - Braces - a fixed device that consists of a band, wires, and/or brackets.
 Bands are fixed around the teeth, brackets are bonded to the front of the tooth, and wires are attached to the bands and passed through the brackets.
 The arch gets tightened, the teeth are pressured and moved to their proper position;

 - Aligners - removable tight-fixed retainers that don’t include wires around the teeth.
 The aligners could be invisible and is a more esthetic option for correcting the positioning of the teeth.

 - Lip and cheek bumpers – is a removable device that keeps the cheeks or lips away from the teeth, to relieve the pressure;